larryhudson/lectureDL/README.md

 # lectureDL
 ## Setup:
 lectureDL is written in [Python 3](http://python.org/downloads) and uses the [Selenium library](http://selenium-python.readthedocs.io) coupled with [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/).
+Note: lectureDL is setup to run on Mac, and will need a little bit of work before it reliably runs on Windows.

 The easiest way to install selenium is with pip:
 	`pip3 install selenium`